How to be more confident: 5 simple ways to build your confidence and self-esteem

 Learning how to be more confident can change not only how the world sees you, but how you see yourself

-We all want to feel more confident.
-We often feel that a lack of confidence is all that's holding us back.
+We all want to learn how to be more confident and we can often feel that a lack of confidence is all that's holding us back.

-Being present in yourself, trying to put your best foot forward and give off positive body language is simple in theory, but learning how to be confident internally takes work.
-Writer and broadcaster Laura Barton created a BBC Radio 4 series, The Confidence Trick (opens in new tab) in 2017.
+Being present in yourself, trying to put your best foot forward, and giving off positive body language is simple in theory, but learning how to be confident internally takes work.
+Writer and broadcaster Laura Barton created a BBC Radio 4 series, The Confidence Trick in 2017.

 Worth is what it all comes down to.
 It's believing that you have worth exactly as you are.
 "Not perfect, not better than anyone, but worthwhile," says psychologist Aimee Daramus.